 The Australia Awards aim to promote knowledge, education links and enduring ties between Australia and our neighbours through Australia's extensive scholarship programs.
 Over time, they will build a new generation of global leaders with strong links to Australia.

-The Australia Awards brings the Australian Agency for International Development (AusAID) and the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) scholarships together under the Australia Awards program.
+The Australia Awards brings the Department of Foreign Affairs and Trade–Australian Aid and the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) scholarships together under the Australia Awards program.

 Change to Award Names

 Australian Aid's two main Awards have been renamed as follows

 Australian Development Scholarships are now Australia Awards Scholarships